apkiys/SET09803-DevOps-Global-Online/labs/lab06/README.md

 We have added a stage called Unit Tests that runs a **specific** Test Class using the parameter

-`-Dtest=com.napier.sem.AppTest` to specify the test class
+`-Dtest=com.napier.devops.AppTest` to specify the test class

 We have combined stages into a new stage called *Package and Run docker compose* that uses multiple run commands (The pipe **|** following the run: declaration allows multiple lines to follow)